chaklam-silpasuwanchai/Python-for-Data-Science/0 - Reading-Roadmap.md

 ## Theory

 Generalization: How to build generalized model across an entire distribution, not only on trained samples?

 Robustness: How to build robust model that is robust against distribution shift?

 Optimization: How to best improve training procedure?

+Pruning: How to make the model more lean with less parameters but with similar accuracy?

 - (2013) [Momentum](http://www.jmlr.org/proceedings/papers/v28/sutskever13.pdf)